cmu-pasta/fray/README.md

 ./bin/fray -cp ./out/ example.FrayExample
 ```

-Fray will run the application with a random scheduler and print the following error:
+Fray will run the application with a random scheduler.
+Dependening on the schedule you may either see a `DeadlockException`:

 ```
 Error found: cmu.pasta.fray.runtime.DeadlockException